Norway's Doomsday Vault Will Now Store and Protect the World's Data

 Doomsday may be closer than ever, but thanks to the Arctic World Archive, at least your data could survive the looming apocalypse.
 From a report: Norway is already the home to the Global Seed Vault, a frozen ark for 1.5 million seeds to avoid their extinction, and now the Arctic World Archive aims to do the same for your data -- in the same disused mine in the same mountain on the island of Svalbard, famous for its polar bear population.
 Run by a small Norwegian archiving company called Piql, the World Arctic Archive will store key documents, books and other files on photosensitive film held in protective boxes, a technique Piql says it's tested to survive for at least 500 years and believes will last for 1,000.
 That longevity is helped by the storage location.
 More on this here.

 If you're encoding data on film, but you still need a digital camera or computer to read it, you still might be screwed and the data might be inaccessible.
 By microfilming the source docs, all you need is a light source and a magnifying glass -- both of which are decidedly analog and low-tech compared to the method being used for this project.
 Plus sliver halide microfilm lasts at least 500 years if properly stored.
 Either you're taking the digital component out of it, or you're not.
-Having a digital re
+Having a digital requirement in there might make the data inaccessible in a post-electricity, post-digital world post-apocalypse.

 Playing right into the polar bears' paws (Score:2)

-Note: CORRECTION: My link is accurate, but the US Patent is 8,085,304.